apache/shardingsphere/docs/blog/content/videos/new_SQL.en.md

 +++
-title = "View of Apache ShardingSphere from the perspective of New SQL" weight = 3 chapter = true
+title = "Exploring Apache ShardingSphere with the perspective of new SQL" weight = 3 chapter = true
 +++